Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 - How to Suspend a Snowflake Warehouse
 - How to Create, Configure and Apply a Resource Monitor
 - How to Set Statement Timeout and Statement Queue Timeout Parameters on a Snowflake Warehouse and Snowflake Account.
-- How to Set an Account Level Budget
+- How to Create a Tag and Assign it to a Warehouse
 - How to explore Cost with SQL or the Snowsight UI

 ### What You Will Build
 - A Snowflake Warehouse
 - A Resource Monitor
-- A Budget
+- A Cost Center Tag

 ## Creating a Worksheet and Copying in our SQL